 - Charge medical devices fully.

-- Resources for those with accessibility, financial, language and aging needs
+- Learn more about PG&E resources for those with accessibility, financial, language and aging needs.

 Use the following resources to get ready for the wildfire season.